zaneruk/dz2-3-ya-popitka/README.md

-"max.txt finds max element in the array"
+"max.txt finds min element in the array"